Mwindo/Entropic_Hangman/README.txt

 Code is in the src directory; game_menu.c is the entry point.
 Word lists are in the dicts directory.

 The goals for this project:
-• Build a simple C terminal application from scratch to practice C fundamentals: string manipulation, file I/O, memory allocation and pointer operations, etc.
+• Build a simple C shell application from scratch to refresh my C fundamentals: string manipulation, file I/O, memory allocation and pointer operations, etc.
 • Implement a simple directory structure with a Makefile
 • Design and incorporate a simple library
 • Write clean code